Durgeshkeshri/GenAI-ML-Workshop/README.md

 ---

-## 5. What is Gemini Pro?
+## 5. What is Gemini AI?
-### Overview of Gemini Pro
+### Overview of Gemini AI
 - Introduction to its features and capabilities
-- How Gemini Pro helps with advanced text-based tasks
+- How Gemini AI helps with advanced text-based tasks

-### Using Gemini Pro for Generative Tasks
+### Using Gemini AI for Generative Tasks
 - Text generation: Blog posts, essays, and articles
 - Text summarization: Shortening content while preserving meaning
-- Translation: Using Gemini Pro for multilingual tasks
+- Translation: Using Gemini AI for multilingual tasks
-- Personalizing content using Gemini Pro's features
+- Personalizing content using Gemini AI features

-### Practical Use Cases of Gemini Pro
+### Practical Use Cases of Gemini AI
 - Text generation for different content types (marketing copy, storytelling, code explanations)
 - Text summarization for research papers, articles, etc.
 - Case studies and examples of successful Gemini Pro deployments